blackbhc/refactor/development-manual/development.md

     wrapper's file name where you use this macro).

 - `prompt.cpp`: the unit test wrapper for the prompt module.
+- `string.h`: define a sub namespace of `galotfa` namespace, which contains some string related functions.
+  - `std::string trim(std::string str, std::string blank)`: remove the leading and trailing blank characters in the string `str`.
+The default blank characters are `" \t\n\r\f\v"`.
+  - `std::vector<std::string> split(std::string str, std::string delim)`: split the string `str` into a vector of strings based on the delimiters in `delim`.
+The default delimiter is `" "`.
+- `string.cpp`: the unit test wrapper for the string module.

 ### `src/parameter`